Renuma1618/Next-Supabase-App/README.md

 2.  **Shared Components (components folder):

-      * **Navbar.tsx**: Create a basic navigation bar.
+      * Navbar.tsx: Create a basic navigation bar.
 Conditionally render navigation links (e.g., "Home", "Login" if logged out; "Dashboard", "Profile" if logged in).
 Import Navbar into layout.tsx.
-      * **Footer.tsx**: Create a simple footer component.
+      * Footer.tsx: Create a simple footer component.
-      * **Loader.tsx**: Create a loader component for displaying loading states.
+      * Loader.tsx: Create a loader component for displaying loading states.

 ### Context and Hooks

-1.  **context/AppUtils.tsx**: Create a file AppUtils.tsx in the context folder.
+1.  context/AppUtils.tsx: Create a file AppUtils.tsx in the context folder.
 This context will manage global states like isLoggedIn and AuthToken.
 Use setAuthToken and setIsLoggedIn states.
 Import AppUtils into layout.tsx and wrap the children with it.
 Implement a useEffect hook in AppUtils.tsx to handle session logic, check AuthToken and isLoggedIn states, and redirect users (e.g., if not logged in, redirect from dashboard to login).
 Import useRouter from next/navigation to handle programmatic navigation.

 ### Form Validation